COVID-19 pandemic in Saskatchewan: Municipalities

 Lloydminster falls directly on the border between Alberta and Saskatchewan.
 Under the Lloydminster Charter, the entire city is stated to be subject to the Saskatchewan Public Health Act, and the city has thus followed Saskatchewan health orders rather than those of Alberta.

-During a media event on August 13, 2020, Mayor of Regina Michael Fougere suggested that the city may introduce a mandate for the wearing of face masks within public spaces, but stated his preference for the province to do so as it would be "easier and simpler for people to understand and administer."

-To the fourth wave

-On August 31, 2021, the city of Regina instated a mask mandate for public transit and city-owned facilities effective September 4, and announced that it would impose a vaccination mandate for city employees beginning September 15, and September 20 for visitors of city-owned facilities.
-However, due to delays in the provincial digital proof of vaccination, this was later delayed to November 15.
+On August 31, 2021, with the province declining to introduce public health orders, the city of Regina instated a mask mandate for public transit and city-owned facilities effective September 4, and announced that it would impose a vaccination mandate for city employees beginning September 15, and September 20 for visitors of city-owned facilities.
+Saskatoon followed suit with its own masking mandate in early September.
 On September 10, 2021, the city of Prince Albert instated a mask mandate for public transit and city-owned facilities.